Sharadh/sharadh.github.io/_posts/2021-07-17-microalignments.md

 **Doing it async** is a necessary corollary to overcommunication to prevent burnout.
 Engineers just won't communicate if the cost of doing it is high - they'd rather wait for something to _"become an issue that deserves that level of communication"_.
 What they're actually saying, of course, is: _"It's painful to schedule a meeting to deal with this small thing.
 I'll note my assumptions and keep moving on."_.
 This is why _any_ async medium will do: email, wiki pages, Slack, etc.

-There are a few templates to effectively micro-communicate through:
+These two principles lead to micro-communications; here are a few effective examples:

 * _"Re: ticket JIRA-123, just wanted to let you know we're on track and a draft PR is up.
 You can see it [here][example]."_
 * _"Heads up: we just merged [this change][example] that addresses the problems we discussed in our last sync.
 Please let me know how it works!"_